What is the Covid-19 Coronavirus Antibody Test?

 Order a Private Coronavirus Antibody Test

-Our antibody tests for members of the public are £99 including postage fee*.
-Tests are only available for UK shipping.
-Currently, the antibody test is only available in clinic with the sample taken by a doctor or HLA.
+Please note that currently, the antibody test is only available in clinic with the sample taken by a doctor or HLA.